merixstudio/merix-template/docs/reference/settings.rst

    ``(class-name)``
-      This must be a string with name of the class that will be applied to the element specified with ``(CSS-selector)`` if given condition for this class are met.
+      This must be a string with name of the class that will be applied to the element specified with ``(CSS-selector)`` if conditions for this class are met.

    ``(min-width)``, ``(max-width)``
       Minimum and maximum width of *parent element* required to apply given class.